boazlesh/gmtk2022/README.md

-# GMTK 2022 - "UNTITLED DICE GAME"
+# GMTK 2022 - "UNTITLED BATTLE NETWORK BLACKJACK GAME"

+You are a die. the enemies are dice.
+You shoot dice.
+You pick attacks using dice.
+Everything is dice.

 ## Ideas